jackdbd/calderone/packages/utils/.ae/utils.api.md

     [key: string]: string | string[] | number | number[] | boolean | boolean[] | symbol | undefined | null | Dictionary;
 }

-// Warning: (ae-missing-release-tag) "entriesResolvedFromEnv" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "entriesResolvedFromEnv" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const entriesResolvedFromEnv: (entries: any[], options?: DeployOptions) => string[];

-// Warning: (ae-missing-release-tag) "envVarNotFoundInEnv" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "envVarNotFoundInEnv" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const envVarNotFoundInEnv: (s: string) => string;